Once the reasoning has been set out, you need to use suitable language in your writing.

 To add an idea

 In professional life, you often need to send messages that are negative or not very pleasant.
-Here are a few procedures that will allow you to give information while employing a softer tone. 😉
+Here are a few tips that will allow you to give the required information while employing a softer tone.

 We have just seen that the active voice is easier to read than the passive voice.
 Nonetheless, if you wish to soften your tone, you can use the passive voice.

-"Peter made a mistake in the VAT file, but he corrected it in a second version.”
-Here, the negative element is emphasised: the error.
+"Peter made a mistake in the VAT file, but he corrected it in a second version."
+Here, the negative element is emphasized: the error.

-“The error in the VAT file was corrected by Peter in a second version.”
-Here, the positive element is emphasised: the correction.
+"The error in the VAT file was corrected by Peter in a second version."
+Here, the positive element is emphasized: the correction.